 Many of you know that the cost of living in Costa Rica has gone up a lot in the past few years.
-One of the reasons is that The Costarican government decided to stop with the mini-devaluations in 2006 and move over to a system of exchange rate bands that has kept the Colon on the same value since then.
+One of the reasons is that the Costarican government decided to stop with the mini-devaluations in 2006.
+They then moved to exchange rate bands that kept the Colon on the same value since then.

-Exporters are suffering with the bad exchange rate but more and more companies for the US and other parts of the world are still getting installed in Costa Rica, even though the social security system in Costa Rica is expensive and adds onto the labor cost and operating cost of a business.
+Therefore, exporters are suffering from a bad exchange rate.
+But more and more companies for the US and other parts of the world are still getting installed in Costa Rica.
+Even though the social security system in Costa Rica is expensive.
+So it adds excessively to the labor cost and operating cost of a business.

 Procomer, the Costarican entity for commerce promotion, publishes that Costa Rica has 4.6 million people, with 4,600 products exported to 150 countries.
 In 2014, we exported $11,304 billion in goods, $6,341 billion in services by 2441 exporting companies.
 It is also true that quite a few Costarican industries have moved to Nicaragua because labor is cheaper there.

-Is it true that everything is Costa Rica is more expensive than elsewhere?
+Is it true that everything in Costa Rica is more expensive than elsewhere?
 Why are foreign industries moving to Costa Rica and local Industries moving elsewhere?
 Is life for a retiree or expat better elsewhere?
-Should you stay or leave Costa Rica and go back where you came from?
+Should you stay or leave Costa Rica and go back to where you came from?

-Why are some industries moving away and do others arrive?
+Why do some industries move and others arrive?

 On the other hand, social security and production cost (mostly power cost) puts Costa Rica out of the market for simple mass production products and it is cheaper for some local industries to move their operations to Nicaragua, where low-skilled labor is a lot cheaper.

-Should you stay or leave Costa Rica and go back where you came from?
+Should you stay or leave Costa Rica and go back to where you came from?

 Sure you won’t find a perfect place by moving to Costa Rica, you will have to work hard to make it that place.
 I did and I still think it is, even with the cost of living higher than before.
-You might find out that the cost of living is not really such an important factor anymore and that there are other more important issues you should fully take advantage of while you can.
+You might find out that the cost of living is not really such an important factor any more.
+There are other more important issues you should fully take advantage of while you can.